Battle of Hodeidah: June: Initial advances

-The coalition claimed it was close to capturing Hudayda airport from Houthi control amid clashes outside the airport.
+The coalition claimed it was close to capturing Hodeidah airport from Houthi control amid clashes outside the airport.
 The coalition reportedly seized the airport on 16 June and engineers were placed to remove landmines placed around the airport.

 Houthis media denied that the airport was under coalition control and claimed that the coalition forces in the seashore were surrounded from three sides blocking reinforcements from reaching them by land.

 Almasirah, a Houthi media outlet, claimed killing over 40 pro Hadi soldiers by Houthi snipers over the last two days in various fronts.